lIFESIBIYA123/pgmi-church/roadmap/23-update-user-name.md

           <CardContent className='p-4 flex justify-between flex-wrap'>
             <p className='text-sm py-2'>
               If you want to change the name associated with your {APP_NAME}
-              &apos;s account, you may do so below.
+               's account, you may do so below.
 Be sure to click the Save Changes button when you are done.
             </p>
             <ProfileForm />